MileHacker Logo

 Accessible Locations Within Day-Trip Distance

 Peña de Bernal (approx. 1 hour drive): This massive monolith, one of the world's largest, offers hiking and stunning views.
-The town at its base is charming.
+The town at its best base is charming.

 Tequisquiapan (approx. A one-hour car ride): A charming "Pueblo Mágico" known for its hot springs, basket weaving, and proximity to vineyards and cheesemakers.
-It serves as a popular starting point for hot air balloon rides.
+It functions as a popular starting point for hot air balloon rides.

 More Nearby Gems